-5.12.1.1 provide information reasonably requested by the ISO including the name and location of Generators, and System Resources;

-- 5.12.1.2 in accordance with the ISO Procedures, perform DMNC or DMGC tests and submit the results to the ISO, or provide to the ISO appropriate historical production data; - 5.12.1.3 abide by the ISO Generator maintenance coordination procedures; - 5.12.1.4 provide the expected return date from any outages (including partial outages) to the ISO; - 5.12.1.5 in accordance with the ISO Procedures, - 5.12.1.5.1 provide documentation demonstrating that it will not use the same Unforced Capacity for more than one (1) buyer at the same time, and - 5.12.1.5.2 in the event that the Installed Capacity Supplier supplies more Unforced Capacity than it is qualified to supply in any specific month (i.e., is short on Capacity), documentation that it has procured sufficient Unforced Capacity to cover this shortfall. - 5.12.1.6 except for Installed Capacity Marketers and Intermittent Power Resources that depend upon wind or solar as their fuel, Bid into the Day-Ahead Market, unless the Energy Limited Resource, Generator, Limited Control Run-of-River Hydro Resource or System Resource is unable to do so due to an outage as defined in the ISO Procedures or due to temperature related de-ratings.
+- 5.12.1.1 provide information reasonably requested by the ISO including the name and location of Generators, and System Resources; - 5.12.1.2 in accordance with the ISO Procedures, perform DMNC or DMGC tests and submit the results to the ISO, or provide to the ISO appropriate historical production data; - 5.12.1.3 abide by the ISO Generator maintenance coordination procedures; - 5.12.1.4 provide the expected return date from any outages (including partial outages) to the ISO; - 5.12.1.5 in accordance with the ISO Procedures, - 5.12.1.5.1 provide documentation demonstrating that it will not use the same Unforced Capacity for more than one (1) buyer at the same time, and - 5.12.1.5.2 in the event that the Installed Capacity Supplier supplies more Unforced Capacity than it is qualified to supply in any specific month (i.e., is short on Capacity), documentation that it has procured sufficient Unforced Capacity to cover this shortfall. - 5.12.1.6 except for Installed Capacity Marketers and Intermittent Power Resources that depend upon wind or solar as their fuel, Bid into the Day-Ahead Market, unless the Energy Limited Resource, Generator, Limited Control Run-of-River Hydro Resource or System Resource is unable to do so due to an outage as defined in the ISO Procedures or due to temperature related de-ratings.

 Generators may also enter into the MIS an upper operating limit that would define the operating limit under normal system conditions.
-The circumstances under which the ISO will direct a Generator to exceed its upper operating limit are described in the ISO Procedures; - 5.12.1.7 provide Operating Data in accordance with Section 5.12.5 of this Tariff;
+The circumstances under which the ISO will direct a Generator to exceed its upper operating limit are described in the ISO Procedures:

-- 5.12.1.8 provide notice to the ISO, prior to the commencement of the Annual

-Transmission Reliability Assessment on March 1, of any proposed transfers of deliverability rights to be carried out pursuant to Sections 25.9.4 25.9.6 of

-Attachment S to the ISO OATT; on the Class Year Start Date if a request to transfer CRIS at a different location, and upon the submission of the request if it is a request to transfer CRIS at the same location. - 5.12.1.9 comply with the ISO Procedures; - 5.12.1.10 when the ISO issues a Supplemental Resource Evaluation request (an SRE), Bid into the in-day market unless the entity has a bid pending in the Real-Time Market when the SRE request is made or is unable to bid in response to the SRE request due to an outage as defined in the ISO Procedures, or due to other operational issues, or due to temperature related deratings; and - 5.12.1.11 Installed Capacity Suppliers located East of Central-East shall Bid in the Day-Ahead and Real-Time Markets all Capacity available for supplying 10-Minute Non-Synchronized Reserve (unless the Generator is unable to meet its commitment because of an outage as defined in the ISO Procedures), except for the Generators described in Subsections 5.12.1.11.1, 5.12.1.11.2 and 5.12.1.11.3 below: - 5.12.1.11.1 Generators providing Energy under contracts executed and effective on or before November 18, 1999 (including PURPA contracts) in which the power purchasers do not control the operation of the supply source but would be responsible for penalties for being off-schedule, with the exception of Generators under must-take PURPA contracts executed and effective on or before
+- 5.12.1.7 provide Operating Data in accordance with Section 5.12.5 of this Tariff; - 5.12.1.8 provide notice to the ISO of any proposed transfers of deliverability rights to be carried out pursuant to Sections 25.9.4 25.9.6 of Attachment S to the ISO OATT, on the Class Year Start Date if a request to transfer CRIS at a different location, and upon the submission of the request if it is a request to transfer CRIS at the same location; - 5.12.1.9 comply with the ISO Procedures; - 5.12.1.10 when the ISO issues a Supplemental Resource Evaluation request (an SRE), NYCA Resources must Bid into the in-day market unless (and only to the extent) the entity has a bid pending in the Real-Time Market when the SRE request is made or is unable to bid in response to the SRE request due to an outage as defined in the ISO Procedures, or due to other operational issues, or due to temperature related deratings.